-Chapter 9: Meditation on the Ishta Devata
+Chapter 9: Preparing for Meditation

-Now here immediately an answer will come from you: “I know very well what I am.”
-It is only to decondition your mind from the old idea about yourself that we have to take so much time going into several kinds of in-depth analysis.
-To be what you are would also mean being in harmony with everything inextricably related to you.
-Again, you have to remember the three aspects of the self which we considered deeply the other day.
-What you are is a blend of all the three aspects of the self, though these aspects will gradually melt down into a singularity of the concept of the self as you advance in your practice of yoga meditation.
+What is the problem?
+It is so simple.
+We are not being asked to do something unnatural, something out of the way, some duty, some obligation—something that has been foisted upon us as a work that does not belong to us.
+Meditation is not a work; it is a state of being.
+It is an affirmation of what we really are.
+Now, here immediately a response will come from you: “I know very well what I am.”
+It is only to decondition your minds from the old idea about yourselves that we had to take so much time to go into several kinds of in-depth analysis.
+To be what you are would also mean to be in harmony with everything inextricably related to you.
+Again, you have to remember the three aspects of the self which we deeply considered in a previous session.
+What you are is a blend of all the three aspects of the self, though these aspects will gradually melt down into a singularity of the concept of the self as you advance in the practice of the process of yoga meditation.

-Meditation is a development of friendship with God; and you cannot be a friend of God unless you are able to think in the manner He thinks.
+Meditation is a development of friendship with God, and you cannot be a friend of God unless you are able to think in the manner He thinks.
 You know very well that disparity of conduct cannot become a qualification for friendship.
 There is no secrecy between friends, so you should not keep something private which you will not reveal even before God Himself.
 Then you cannot be a friend of God.

 After having heard so much, can you visualise what kind of thought could be God-thought?
 What would be the way in which God visualises this creation?
 What would be His attitude to this world?
 You may say, “I have never seen God.
 How can I know what He thinks and what He feels about things?”
 You need not see God to answer this question.
 The question can be answered by an effort on your part to place yourself in a position which can safely be regarded as something like the position God occupies in this universe.
 You have to transfer your consciousness to another location.
 Actually, meditation is nothing but this transference of consciousness from the location of the body to the location that is the object of meditation.